p/weather/backend/README.md

 # Weather Backend

-A server to cache weather data.
+A server to retrieve and cache weather data.

-## Usage
+## Configuration

 The server recognizes the following environment variables at runtime: